 Want to know how to make steamed green beans taste good?
 Use the right seasoning and butter sauce for the best restaurant-style green beans!

-2. In a small saucepan, combine the butter, brown sugar, Maggi seasoning, garlic powder, salt, and pepper over medium-low heat.
+- Combine the butter, brown sugar, Maggi seasoning, garlic powder, salt, and pepper in a small saucepan over medium-low heat.

-5. Add about half of the butter sauce and stir the green beans until they are coated with the sauce.
+- Add half of the butter mixture and stir the green beans until they are coated with the sauce.

 What can you serve with green beans?